ivan-berlocher/la-lyvanie/roman/book-english/chapter-14-conclusion.md

 ### 14.1 The Journey

-This book began with a crisis: modern AI systems are powerful but opaque, capable but unaccountable, fluent but fundamentally confused about what they are doing.
+This book began with a crisis: our computational systems are powerful but opaque, capable but unaccountable.
+They manipulate language without understanding meaning.
+They coordinate actions without establishing trust.

+This is not primarily a book about AI.
+It is a book about **language**, **coordination**, and **infrastructure**—the same concerns that shaped the Web thirty years ago, now extended into an era where software acts autonomously.

 We traced a path through: